Login

 If a student does not pass a module:

-• First retake is typically included
+• The first retake is typically included

 • Retakes are module-specific